-“Get to the Bag”—a first-ever exhibition of cannabis mylar bag art will arrive at San Francisco’s stunning Mirus Gallery for an 18-day long run to support 4/20 and SF Weed Week this year.
-Sponsored by Compound Genetics and Node Labs.
-With Sticker Farmer, Seven Leaves, Kanha, Permanent Holiday, Grove Bags, Snowtill, Terphogz, Deep East, Bloom vapes, Holy Smokes, and your brand.
-RSVP now.
-Tickets will sell out.
-Check the Schedule
+“Get to the Bag”—the first-ever exhibition of cannabis mylar bag art returns Sept.
+20-21 in Santa Rosa, CA. at Hall of Flowers.
+(BUY TICKETS) The return comes after the show’s debut hit big at San Francisco’s stunning Mirus Gallery during its 18-day long run to support 4/20 and SF Weed Week 2024.
+Packaging company Grove Bags and their Terploc brand will power “Get to the Bag” at Hall of Flowers.
+The debut was sponsored by Compound Genetics and Node Labs.
+With Sticker Farmer, Seven Leaves, Kanha, Permanent Holiday, Grove Bags, Snowtill, Terphogz, Deep East, Bloom vapes, Holy Smokes, and many more brands.
+Tickets to many nights sold out.
+Now the show goes online.

 “Get to the Bag” sponsored by Compound Genetics’ debut comes from minds of designer Conor Buckley (Outside Lands), and North Bay artist Eric Lister, and San Francisco web developer/artist Keith Woody.
 Downs, Buckley, Lister, and Woody are UC Santa Barbara alumni—from the Departments of English Literature, and Art, as well as the College of Creative Studies.